Shishir-Kc/Koushin/README.md

 # Koushin
-A UV package that will handel your PYTHON version
+A UV package that will handel your project version